Guide: Using GDB in Simulation Mode

 The GDB debugger is a superb tool for observing and manipulating a running program.
 Becoming facile with a full-featured debugger such as gdb adds a critical superpower to your effectiveness as a software engineer.

 In our bare metal world, the debugger options are more limited than they would be in a hosted environment.
 You will not be able to monitor and interact with your program while it is actually executing on the Pi.
 However, you can use the debugger in simulation mode.
-You run gdb on your laptop and execute your program inside the debugger using the built-in ARM simulator.
+You run gdb on your laptop and execute your program inside the debugger using the built-in RISCV simulator.
 Under simulation, you can single-step through your code, set breakpoints, print variables, examine registers and memory, and more.
 These observations can help you to understand what your code is doing and diagnose bugs.

 Using the debugger is largely the same whether in simulation mode or not, but some programs may execute differently under simulation than when running on the actual Pi.
 Be sure to read the section below on those differences due to simulation.